 Volunteering takes place all across the Quantock Hills but is often focussed at Cothelstone Hill (which is managed by the AONB).
 We work with other landowners on the hills (including the National Trust, Forestry England and private landowners) so volunteering sites do vary and we get to work with groups in a wide variety of locations over the hills.
 The AONB team is based at Fyne Court in Broomfield, so if you have any questions please feel free to pop in and see us.

 Bluebells at Cothelstone Hill

 The opportunities available can change throughout the year so keep checking our website and social media for updates.
-If you would like to find out more, then please contact the Volunteer Coordinator using the information below.
+If you would like to find out more, then please contact our Community Engagement Ranger using the information below.

 This is a key part of conserving and enhancing the AONBs rich flora and fauna.
 There are various different (often seasonal) biodiversity surveying roles within the AONBs included nightjars, bats and butterflies.
 We also have a small number of trained specialist volunteers that carry out regular monitoring of protected / rare species such as dormice and pied flycatchers.

 Maintaining and conserving the beautiful landscape of the AONB requires constant hard work.
 This is done by the AONB Service Rangers supported by the Quantock Conservation Volunteers, in collaboration with the National Trust.
 They do a wide range of activities such as coppicing, scrub removal and dry stone walling to name but a few activities!
 This is great way to be active in the AONB, learn new skills and work to maintain and conserve the AONB.